This page describes how to work with user identifiers in Esploro, as well as mapping user accounts to external systems.

 You can map your user accounts to user accounts in external systems either by mapping your user identifier in Esploro to the identifier in the other system or by sharing your identifiers with other systems.

-- Student Information System (SIS) - When your institution already manages users in a SIS, Esploro needs only to a) retrieve the user information from the SIS and b) store only Esploro-specific information for the user.
-For example, the user names, passwords, and user identifiers may be managed in the SIS, while the user's loans and purchase requests are stored in Esploro.
+When your institution already manages users in a SIS, Esploro needs to retrieve the user information from the SIS and store only Esploro-specific information for the researcher and user.
+For example, the user names, passwords, and user identifiers may be managed in the SIS, while the researcher's affiliations, education and alternate names are stored in Esploro.
 User identifiers for external users can be marked as internal (managed in Esploro) or external.

-- External Authentication: SAML, CAS, LDAP, Cloud IDP - If you use an external authentication system, you may need to map Esploro user IDs to the IDs used by the external system.
-For more information, see Institutional Identify Provider in the Developer Network and Authentication.
+If you use an external authentication system, you may need to map Esploro user IDs to the IDs used by the external system.
+For more information, see Authentication.